FLUID: Training-Free Face De-identification via Latent Identity Substitution

 The pose preservation score is then normalized as:

 where $\tau =5$ represents the angle threshold in degrees for significant pose deviation.
 Higher scores indicate better pose preservation, with perfect preservation yielding $R_{\text{pose}} = 1$.
-Inspired by Disguise~\cite{cai2024disguise}, we include gaze as an additional utility using L2CS-Net~\cite{abdelrahman2023l2cs}, estimating pitch and yaw.
-The gaze preservation score reuses Equations~\ref{eq:rms} and~\ref{eq:pose}, with $\tau = 15$.

-\paragraph{Detectability.} To assess visual plausibility and face detectability, we count the number of face detection successes $R_{\text{det}}$.
-We use both Dlib \cite{king2009dlib} and MTCNN \cite{zhang2016joint} and average the counts.
+To the end, our results show strong preservation of gender and age for realistic face de-identification, and notably, pose is also well preserved despite the absence of pose-specific supervision.